 This post is also available in: Deutsch (German)

 Don’t we all agree that the word love conveys a strong feeling of deep affection?
-The same applies to the Arabic culture and language.
-I love you in Arabic can be said on numerous occasions to your beloved ones.
-Learn below the most common expressions in accordance to gender.
+The same applies to the Arabic language.
+In fact, Arabic is a very romantic language and there are countless ways to say I love you in Arabic!
+Learn how to express your love to a man or a woman.

 If you have Arabic friends or family, or regularly enjoy Arabic music or movies, chances are high that you have heard the word habibi before.

 The word habibi (حبيبي) is associated with warm feelings and love.
 It deviates from the word habib (lovely), ending with -i (for “my”), literally meaning “my lovely”.
-The English equivalent would be darling.
+The English equivalent would be darling, my love, dear or sweetheart.

 Note that habibi (حبيبي) is used when speaking to a man.
 The female equivalent is habibti (حبيبتي).